sth/sodata/README.md

-If you just want to play around with the database a little without all the effort of downloading GBs of data and importing them into your own database, you might also want to look at the online [Stack Exchange Data Explorer][dbexplore].
+If you just want to play around with the database a little without all the effort of downloading GBs of data and importing them into your own database, you might want to have look at the online [Stack Exchange Data Explorer][dbexplore] instead.

 ## Usage